Springfield (Ipswich - Qld)

 Population growth drivers in Springfield are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, Springfield (Ipswich - Qld) SA2's population is estimated at around 8,394 as of Nov 2025.
-This reflects an increase of 1,072 people (14.6%) since the 2021 Census, which reported a population of 7,322 people.
-The change is inferred from the resident population of 8,394, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 214 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,229 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Springfield's 14.6% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 48.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+As per ABS population updates and AreaSearch validations for the broader area, Springfield's estimated population was around 8,394 as of Feb 2026.
+This showed an increase of 1,072 people since the 2021 Census, which reported a population of 7,322.
+The growth was inferred from AreaSearch's estimate of 8,394 residents following examination of ABS's latest ERP data release in June 2024 and an additional 214 validated new addresses since the Census date.
+This resulted in a density ratio of 1,229 persons per square kilometer, above national averages assessed by AreaSearch.
+Springfield's growth rate of 14.6% exceeded both the national average (9.9%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 48.0% to overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, a significant population increase in the top quartile of national statistical areas is forecast, with the area expected to expand by 2,427 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Forecasting demographic trends indicates a significant population increase in the top quartile of national statistical areas, with the suburb of Springfield (Ipswich - Qld) expected to expand by 2,427 persons to 2041, reflecting an overall increase of 28.9% over the 17 years.

 Frequently Asked Questions - Population